Barhakhari/barhakhari.github.io/privacy-policy.md

 - **Age-Appropriate Ads**: All ad creatives are reviewed manually by human moderators to ensure they are safe and appropriate for children.
 - **Safe Navigation**: Tapping on an ad may redirect the user to external content (e.g., the App Store or a website).
 However, all ads are carefully vetted for safety and relevance to children.

-For more details on Google AdMob’s policies, please visit their [AdMob Privacy Policy](https://policies.google.com/privacy).
+For more details on Google AdMob’s policies, please visit their [Privacy Policy](https://policies.google.com/privacy).

 ---